-Changes are being implemented in Curbside recycling programs in the following Trans-Jordan Member Cities: Draper, Midvale, Murray, and South Jordan.
+Changes are being implemented in Curbside recycling programs in the following Trans-Jordan Member Cities: Draper and Midvale.

 Paper can still be recycled but is not a viable recyclable material in a single stream / curbside program as it becomes “contaminated” making it difficult to find markets that will accept it.